sebdeckers/gopher-over-https/draft-sebdeckers-gopher-over-https.md

 # HTTP and Gopher URL

 A GoH client is configured with a URI Template {{!RFC6570}} which describes how to construct the URL to use for the HTTP request.
 Discovery of the URI Template is beyond the scope of this protocol.
-The single variable "url" is defined as the Gopher URI of the request.
+The single variable "url" refers to the Gopher URI of the request.

+When an HTTPS request is constructed using the URI template, the Gopher URI MUST be percent-encoded.

 Example URI Template: